crops/toolbox-docs-wip/README.md

      ```

 * Re-create the default vm
    * Choose the number of cpus with  **--virtualbox-cpu-count**.
-For this example we'll use four.
+For this example we'll use two.
    * Choose the amount of RAM: **--virtualbox-memory**.
 This is also based on the host hardware.
 However, choose at least 4GB.
-In this example, we'll choose 8GB (assuming your Windows platform has that much memory).
    * Choose the amount of disk space: **--virtualbox-disk-size**.
 It is recommended that this be at least 50GB since building generates a lot* of output.
 In this example we'll choose 50GB.
    * Create vm with new settings